Posted on Sep 26, 2018

 Fantasy covers often fall into two categories: the abstract or the extremely realistic.
 The latter sort is terrific at setting the mood, while realistic covers show readers exactly what they’re going to get.
 (Though it’s worth noting that recently the trend has moved away from the hyper-realistic.)

 If you’re writing a fantasy series, your author brand is going to be a key consideration.
 The font you use for the cover, the style of artwork: these are all things that will make your series (and your name) immediately recognizable to the public.
-So it’s best to keep it in mind during your conversations with a professional designer, or as you design your cover yourself.
+So it’s best to keep it in mind during your conversations with a professional designer who will do the work for you, or as you design your cover yourself.

 12. Whimsy and charm make children’s book covers irresistible.

 It probably goes without saying that this will depend on the illustrations inside of your children’s book!
-If you’re interested in finding out more about the illustration process that goes on behind-the-scenes, we recommend you to take this free course on publishing a children’s book.
+If you’re interested in finding out more about the illustration process that goes on behind-the-scenes, we recommend taking this free course on publishing a children’s book.

 There are more than 50 Shades of romance book covers.